ededias/dailylog/README.md

   - Today I create a friendly url with javascript for my blog and refresh page without loss ajax request content

   08/06  - 10/06
-  - Today I refatoring a landing page on my work where
+  - In these days, I refatoring a landing page on my work

   11/06
   - Today I continues dev my person blog using ajax for all requests to back-end